truenas/documentation/content/References/SMB.md

 ---
 title: "Server Message Block (SMB)"
+description: "Provides general information on SMB protocol and shares, shadow copies and Time Machine implementation in TrueNAS."
 weight: 50
 ---

 Server Message Block shares, also known as Common Internet File System (CIFS) shares, are accessible by Windows, macOS, Linux, and BSD computers.
 SMB provides more configuration options than NFS and is a good choice on a network for Windows or Mac systems.

-TrueNAS uses [Samba](https://www.samba.org/) to share pools using Microsoft's SMB protocol.
+TrueNAS uses [Samba](https://www.samba.org/) to share pools using Microsoft SMB protocol.
 SMB is built into the Windows and macOS operating systems and most Linux and BSD systems pre-install an SMB client to provide support for the SMB protocol.

 The SMB protocol supports many different types of configuration scenarios, ranging from the simple to complex.
-The complexity of the scenario depends upon the types and versions of the client operating systems that will connect to the share, whether the network has a Windows server, and whether Active Directory is being used.
+The complexity of the scenario depends upon the types and versions of the client operating systems that connects to the share, whether the network has a Windows server, and whether Active Directory is used.
 Depending on the authentication requirements, it might be necessary to create or import users and groups.

 Samba supports server-side copy of files on the same share with clients from Windows 8 and higher.